spookylukey/django-anonymizer/docs/anonymizers.rst

       before other fields like name (see :class:`anonymizer.base.DjangoFaker` for more details).

+      For security in the case of new fields being added to the model, the list must contain all attributes corresponding to fields on the model.
+To specify that an attribute should not be altered, using the string "SKIP".

    .. attribute:: order

       Sometimes it is important that some anonymizers are run before others.
 By